hsehastian/medogo/README.md

 8. there is 2 type of array in Go:
     - Array: array with fixed length of list
     - Slice: array that can dynamically added or removed at will, notes: slice must contain element with same data type
-9. `for i, card := range cards` the reason why we use `:=` it because `range cards` will always return 2 value. the first value is the index and the second value is copy of the element at that index
+9. `for i, card := range cards` the reason why we use `:=`(declare and assign) it because `range cards` will always return 2 value. the first value is the index and the second value is copy of the element at that index
 10. we can define a "user-defined" types by extends exisitng types using `type` e.g.
 ```go
 // main.go